 - Non-natural segmented sleepers can still experience certain glimpses of mild unproductivity during the night gap after adaptation.
 It may require an extended amount of time on the schedule¬†to fully enjoy the night gap.

-After Segmented adaptation, one then then proceed to a Dual Core schedule or any other multi-core schedules.
+After Segmented adaptation, one can then proceed to a Dual Core schedule or any other multi-core schedules.
 This would logically follow the habit of having at least 2 core sleeps around night hours.

 While the standard core combination has brought about a lot of successes in the community, multiple other core combinations are also viable and promising.
 With proper consideration, polyphasic beginners can attempt these variants with some precautions and recommendations at hand.